pauljriley/archer/README.md

 # Initialize .travis.yml and other dot files, the [oauth-token] is only required if you intent to use the coverage report publishing feature.
 ./vendor/bin/travis-init [oauth-token]
 ```

+Please note that the `gh-pages` branch must already exist for coverage reporting to be published.
+To create a new empty `gh-pages` branch follow [these instructions](https://help.github.com/articles/creating-project-pages-manually).